urbansense/wrench/docs/index.md

 pipeline = SensorRegistrationPipeline(
     harvester=harvester, # an implementation of BaseHarvester
     grouper=grouper, # an implementation of BaseGrouper
-    metadatabuilder=metadatabuilder, # an implementation of BaseMetadataBuilder
+    metadataenricher=metadataenricher, # an implementation of BaseMetadataEnricher
     cataloger=cataloger, # an implementation of BaseCataloger
 )